So your "little baby" is growing up and wants to start lifting weights?

 What if I decide that Learn To Lift isn't right for me or my child?
 Do you offer refunds?

 Absolutely!
-We offer a 60-day no-questions-asked money-back guarantee.
-You can email us at any time within 60-days of purchasing our program and tell us you want your money back.
+We offer a 90-day no-questions-asked money-back guarantee.
+You can email us at any time within 90-days of purchasing our program and tell us you want your money back.
 It doesn’t matter the reason.

 The Cost Of Learning To Lift Weights

-When you want to learn how to lift weights you have several choices:
+When a teenager wants to learn how to lift weights, they have several choices:

 1. WATCH OTHERS AT THE GYM AND DO WHAT THEY DO